FedericoMz/FedericoMz.github.io/index.md

 ---
 ## Test Projects
-Here are the projects I developed either as a test, or when I was a University student.
+Here are the projects I developed either as a test, or when I was an University student.
 The code might be a little dirty!

 - **[_Django_](https://github.com/FedericoMz/DjangoTest)**.
 Managing restaurants, recipes, and ingredients.
 - **[_Text Analytics_](https://github.com/ericacau/Text-Analytics)**.
 Classifying the genre of several books from GoodReads.